fbraem/kwai/backend/docs/deploy.md

 npm run build
 ````

+!!!
+Note
+    You can also use [Task](https://taskfile.dev/) to build the frontend.
+Run the following
+    command from the kwai root folder:
+    `task frontend:build`

 This will result in a folder `dist` in all the frontend applications.
 FastAPI will be used to render the frontend.
 Add all applications to the `.kwai.toml` configuration file: